tencorvids/stork/README.md

 ## Getting Started

 1. Clone the repository.
+2. Set up the environment:
-1b.
-Run nix-shell to enter a development environment if using nix.
+   - Run nix-shell to enter a development environment if using nix.
-1c.
-Run `docker compose up` to start the database in `/infra`.
+   - Run `docker compose up` to start the database in `/infra`.
 3. Run `pnpm install` to install dependencies.

 ## Suggestions